prashanthmadhala/data-analytics-portfolio/python_project/README.md

-In this python project, I will analyze the following dataset:
+In this python project, I analyzed the following dataset:
 Transactions(Sports_leisure).csv

 You can find this dataset in the data folder of this portfolio (data-analytics-portfolio).